Workiva/built_redux/README.md

 ### Nested Reducers

-Nested reducers can be built to handle rebuilding built values that are nesting within the main model.
+Nested reducers can be built to handle rebuilding built values that are nested within the main model.
 This is nice for organization and scoping actions to a specific peice of your application's state.

 ```dart
 // the main model